Measurement of the Food & Physical Activity Environments:

 To stimulate further progress in this vital research area, NCI, in partnership with the Robert Wood Johnson Foundation and other NIH Institutes and Centers, organized the "Measures of the Food and Built Environments Workshop" in November 2007.
 The April 2009 supplement to the American Journal of Preventive Medicine reports on the workshop proceedings.

 - better reporting of validity and reliability of measures;

 - tailoring or validation of measures for communities of populations at high risk for obesity (e.g., rural, low-income, racial/ethnic minority communities); and

 - refinement of conceptual models.

-Electronic copies of individual articles from the supplement are available upon request; please contact Susan Scott.
+Electronic copies of individual articles from the supplement are available upon request; please contact Alyssa Grauman.
 The titles of the articles are:

 - Introduction to the Supplement:

 - Measuring the Food and Physical Activity Environments: Shaping the Research Agenda

 - History of measurement of community food and physical activity environments:

 - Measuring Physical Activity Environments: A Brief History